 This is not a question that has a definitive answer.
 Just like tiles, the cost of shower wall panels will vary depending on the style and design being considered.
 This price variation can reflect the cost of materials used in construction which in turn could affect the quality of the final product.
 As with most things the old adage generally applies: you get what you pay for.

 With Multipanel bathroom panels there is no compromise in quality.
-Manufactured in the UK, bathroom panels in the Linda Barker, Heritage, Classic and Neutrals Collections from Multipanel use a bonded high-pressure laminate with a 9mm Forest Stewardship Council® (FSC®) C128180 certified hardwood plywood core.
+Manufactured in the UK, bathroom panels in the Linda Barker, Heritage, Classic and Neutrals Collections from Multipanel use a bonded high-pressure laminate with a 9mm Forest Stewardship Council® (FSC®) C128180 certified core.
 Built to last, they come with a 30-year guarantee.